gogap/go-wkhtmltox/README.md

 to|image,pdf|convert to
-fetcher ||if is nil, converter.uri could not be empty, it will pass to wkhtmltox fetcher.name||fetcher name in `app.conf` fetcher.options ||different fetcher driver has different options converter||the options for converter
+fetcher ||if is nil, converter.uri could not be empty, it will pass to wkhtmltox fetcher.name||fetcher name in `app.conf` fetcher.params ||different fetcher driver has different options converter||the options for converter